 By Lindsey Galloway

 "Gossip" hasn't always had negative connotations.
 In fact, it once meant a godparent (a "godsibb"), then evolved to mean a good friend, typically a woman, who was often invited to the birth of a child.
-It wasn't until the 16th Century when it came to mean the idle talk we associate it with today.
-But despite its changing definition, "gossip" still tends to still be a word used more often toward and about women, usually used to describe the sometimes-benign, sometimes-harmful small talk that happens within informal channels and often in the workplace.
+It wasn't until the 16th century when it came to mean the idle talk we associate it with today.
+But despite its changing definition, "gossip" still tends to be a word used more often toward and about women, usually used to describe the sometimes-benign, sometimes-harmful small talk that happens within informal channels and often in the workplace.

 When an accusation of gossip arises in the workplace, it's important to keep in mind the gender dynamics that might be at play before making any assumptions or interferences.

 "If men are talking in the workplace, it's called a 'discussion,'" said Jennifer L. Bennett, lawyer and owner of her eponymous law office.
 "But when women huddle to talk about ideas and experiences at work, it's automatically branded as 'gossip' even when it's not."
 It's a damaging double standard that can prevent women from having legitimate group discussions about business opportunities, along with being able to share more personal out-of-work experiences like motherhood that can lift each other up.